 FanDuel and Scientific Games are expanding their partnership to Michigan and Tennessee.

-The companies announced FanDuel will use Scientific Games’ sports betting technology in two of FanDuel’s vital sports betting markets.
+The companies announced FanDuel will use Scientific Games’ sports betting technology in two of FanDuel’s vital Michigan sports betting markets.

 Tennessee and Michigan were the quickest states to reach $1 billion in total sports handle.
 Tennessee reached the mark in just six months after its launch in November 2020, only for Michigan to pass it in May after four months of operation since online sports betting went live on Jan.
 22.

-FanDuel Sportsbook is now live with OpenSports technology in six states, including Colorado, Illinois, Indiana and West Virginia.
+FanDuel Sportsbook Michigan is now live with OpenSports technology in six states, including Colorado, Illinois, Indiana and West Virginia.
 Additional states are planning to transition to OpenSports during the remainder of the year.

 The recent expansion continues to add to the relationship between Scientific Games FanDuel’s parent company, Flutter Entertainment, which has spanned 20 years.